dtm-labs/en.dtm.pub/docs/summary/code.md

 The example used in dtm is mainly a distributed transaction for a transfer.
 Suppose a scenario where there is a transfer from A to B, but A and B belong to different banks and are stored in different databases.
 This scenario is a typical distributed transaction scenario.
-We define this distributed transaction as two subtransactions, one for the transfer out TransOut and one for the transfer in TransIn.
+We define this distributed transaction as two sub-transactions, one for the transfer out TransOut and one for the transfer in TransIn.

-Since we will often call these two subtransactions repeatedly in the later examples, we pull out the processing of these two subtransactions separately
+Since we will often call these two sub-transactions repeatedly in the later examples, we pull out the processing of these two sub-transactions separately

 ### http